-For some, acquiring access to higher education in a country like the United States is as good as it gets.
-Accomplishing the dream of studying at an American university, where world-class educational standards and supportive facilities are up to par, is worth the effort.
+For some, gaining access to higher education in a country like the United States is as good as it gets.
+Achieving the dream of studying at an American university, where strong educational standards and supportive facilities are available, is worth the effort.

 As an international student, one factor that might deter you from pursuing the “American dream” is the cost that comes with it.
-You will find the perfect tradeoff between tuition fees and high-quality education in a state like Chicago.
-Here are some of Chicago’s best universities and colleges that international students could apply for.
+You may find a good balance between tuition fees and high-quality education in a city like Chicago.
+Here are some of Chicago’s more affordable universities and colleges that international students could apply to.

 Affordable Schools in Chicago for International Students